 Asphalt milling very economical way to prepare an aged pavement for a new layer of pavement that is no higher than the original pavement, which is very valuable if there are drainage concerns such as existing structures, landscape, or pavements that are not being worked on.
 It also allows for correction of an aged pavement’s drainage prior to surfacing, which fixes an existing drainage problem during the course of construction.

-After a day or so to harden, the result is a rebuilt asphalt road or driveway - made using a minimum of new material, but every bit as strong and reliable as when the road was laid in the first place.
+After a day or so to harden, the result is a rebuilt asphalt road or driveway.
+They are made using a minimum of new material, yet every bit as strong and reliable as when the road was laid in the first place.
 Between pulverizing and stabilization, it's possible to quickly replace asphalt with a minimum of cost, effort, and traffic disruption.

 The benefits are correcting ongoing problems with a pavement due to unstable soils.
 Rebasing extends the life of the pavement significantly.

-The outcome is a much longer lasting pavement as problems with the original pavement section are addressed.
+The outcome is a much longer lasting pavement because problems with the original pavement section have been addressed.
 Geo-textiles and grids can help distribute loads over unstable soils and provide a barrier preventing underlying soils and base stone from intermingling.
 Drain tile systems can drain away moisture from overly wet soils, and a proper type and thickness of base stone material helps support the pavement allowing for higher loads and much better longevity than the original base layer could provide.